 Nick Walker is a Professional Open division bodybuilder from the United States.
-He recently won first place at the 2021 Arnold Classic, the second most prestigious bodybuilding, and fitness event in the world.
+He won first place at the 2021 Arnold Classic, and placed 2nd at the 2022 Mr. Olympia the most prestigious bodybuilding event in the world.
 His nickname is “The Mutant”.
 This is his complete profile, biography, training regime, diet plan, and more.

 |Full name: Nick Walker|